banzhaf/GPTP-2019-Chapter-Formatting/README.md

 #### Pick a useful filename

 Rename the file to something more useful, like `yourname.tex` for example, or some other name that will help us know whose chapter it is.
+You can now include that file in the editor.tex instead of author.tex, and it should be rendered for you.

 #### Add chapter name